Admissible Hermitian-Yang-Mills connections over normal varieties: Introduction

 \subsection{Acknowledgment}

-The author would like to thank his former postdoc mentor Richard Wentworth for his generosity, helpful discussions and constant encouragement.
-The author would also like to thank the referee for pointing out a mistake and valuable suggestions on improving the paper.
+The author would like to thank Richard Wentworth for helpful discussions.
+The author would also like to thank the referees for pointing out a mistake, valuable suggestions and questions which improved the presentations of the paper, and pointing out related references.
+This work is partially supported by NSERC and the ECR supplement.